elvistony/elvistony.github.io/_posts/2020-11-01-glimpse-into-my-garden.md

     title: "Image 3 title caption"

 ---
-_A lil journey through the species in my Garden_
+A Little journey through the species in our family garden!

 {: .notice--success}
 Flowers are the way to a woman's heart.

-<p>Well, that might not be the reason we've maintained this garden. hehe, noticed the "We" ?
+Well, that might not be the reason we've maintained this garden. hehe, noticed the "We" ?
 Our garden is technically maintained by my Mom, who loves gardening.
-She doesn't always favour colorful plants or the flowering variety but also a whole world of veggies and so on. <i class="t-gray">"Psst...
-Son don't mention the <a class="htag" href="https://en.wikipedia.org/wiki/Coffea" title="A Coffee Plant">Coffea</a> we have in our backyard, Its not that much.</i> Haha,<i class="t-gray"> I'll think about it Mom...</i> Anyways, we'll take a look at some of the species we have out in our frontyard.</p>
+She doesn't always favour colorful plants or the flowering variety but also a whole world of veggies and so on.

+<i class="t-gray">"Psst...
+Son don't mention the <a class="htag" href="https://en.wikipedia.org/wiki/Coffea" title="A Coffee Plant">Coffea</a> we have in our backyard, It's not a big deal yet.</i>

+<i class="t-gray">Haha, I'll think about it Mom...</i>

+Anyways, we'll take a look at some of the species we have out in our frontyard.

 {% include gallery %}